Doctor insights on:

 Ill Defined Thyroid Avascular Nodules Heterogenous Thyroid

-Norm.
-Tsh, pth 103, tpo ab 839, calcium 383, abnormal thyroid/para-heterogeneous parenchymal echotexture-thyroid,no nodule,ill defined hypoecoic lesion posterior to rt thyroid lobe,ill def para nodule?
+Norm. tsh, pth 103, tpo ab 839, calcium 383, abnormal thyroid/para-heterogeneous parenchymal echotexture-thyroid,no nodule,ill defined hypoecoic lesion posterior to rt thyroid lobe,ill def para nodule?

 Clarify: Hi.
 Your PTH is high and MEN-1 in the family.
 That calcium makes no sense unless it's a 24-hour urine calcium, in which case it's high.
 What's your serum calcium?
 Your thyroid autoantibodies are high, and your thyroid function is normal.
-MEN-1 is not assoc.
-With autoimmune thyroid disease, so that looks like maybe an unrelated finding.
+MEN-1 is not assoc. with autoimmune thyroid disease, so that looks like maybe an unrelated finding.
 Most MEN-1 patients get primary hyperparathyroidism before 57 ...Read moreSee 1 more doctor answer

 Thyroid us: diffusely heterogeneous thyroid w/o well-defined dominant nodule, isthmus enlarged.
 Thyroid ab tests are neg, tg = 88.7 (<55).
 Diagnosis?